OrlandoDevs/orlandodevs.github.io/_posts/2016-03-22-decoupling-application-logic-from-your-framework.md

 ---
 layout: post
-title:  "Decoupling application logic from your framework"
+title:  Decoupling application logic from your framework
+author: davidbrown
+date:   2016-03-22 16:30:00
+description: How to decouple application logic from your framework to make your angular apps more modular and testable.
+comments: true
 categories: angular javascript
-author: davidbrown
 ---
 In recent years, JavaScript has evolved at a rapid pace.
 So rapid that any application you're working on as you read this will be nearly deprecated by the time you launch it.
 Okay, that might be a _bit_ hyperbolic but at the very least something newer and better will be available.
 This speed has prompted me to think of new ways to approach front-end applications to yield maximum reusability across frameworks by refactoring the core logic of the application into self-contained ES6 modules.